Jessica Bendinger: Career

-In 2011, Bendinger co-wrote the song "Hurts to Think" on Miranda Lambert's album Four the Record, and "Mostly Grey", co-written with Emerson Hart, which appears on his 2014 album Beauty in Disrepair.
+In 2011, Bendinger co-wrote "Hurts to Think", a track on Miranda Lambert's album Four the Record; and "Mostly Grey", co-written with Emerson Hart, which appears on his 2014 album Beauty in Disrepair.

-In 2019 Bendinger, alongside her friend Michael Seligman, a writer on RuPaul's Drag Race, hosted the podcast Mob Queens uncovering the forgotten history of Anna Genovese, wife of mobster Vito Genovese, who testified against him in court and ran drag clubs in Greenwich Village.
+In 2019 Bendinger, alongside her friend Michael Seligman, a writer for RuPaul's Drag Race, hosted the podcast Mob Queens, uncovering the forgotten history of Anna Genovese, wife of mobster Vito Genovese, who testified against him in court and ran drag clubs in Greenwich Village.

 Awards and acknowledgments

-She was named by Glamour Magazine as one of Hollywood's “Most Powerful Women Under 40” in 2005.
+She was named by Glamour Magazine as one of Hollywood's "Most Powerful Women Under 40" in 2005.

 Bendinger was inducted into the Academy of Motion Pictures Arts and Sciences (AMPAS) in July 2014.